Lady Howard of Tavistock

 Five hundred long years I’ve travelled, across the wild Dartmoor

-It carries me nightly and forever to Oakhampton and home again
+Forever carries me nightly: Oakhampton and home again

-Betwixt the strike of midnight and the dawn’s first cock’rel crow
+‘Twixt the stroke of midnight, and dawn’s first cock’rel crow

-From Fitzford House to Oak Castle I’m doomed to always must go
+From Fitzford House to Oak Castle I’m doomed to always go

 Until the ends of time, fetching forth one blade of grass